 This study also situates Hoccleve’s accomplishments in a transnational poetic context – offering French and Italian precedents for Hoccleve’s moralization of Chaucer, while examining the influence of contemporary French poetry on Hoccleve’s work.
-It positions us to reconsider Hoccleve’s role within English literary tradition, to better understand the way heresy and religious reform surface in late medieval poetry, and to offer a more nuanced context for Chaucer’s positioning as a literary “father” figure in this period.
+It positions us to reconsider Hoccleve’s role within English literary tradition, and to better understand the way heresy and religious reform surface in late medieval poetry; and it affords us a more nuanced context for Chaucer’s positioning as a literary 'father' figure in this period.

 Sebastian J. Langdell is Visiting Assistant Professor of English at Vassar College in New York.
 He is a founding member of the International Hoccleve Society, and has previously held lectureships at three Oxford colleges: Somerville, St. Edmund Hall, and Balliol.

 1. “What world is this?
 How vndirstande am I?”: Reading and Moralization in the Series